 There may be several reasons for your laptop not working with WiFi.
-Mostly it is WiFi hardware issue.
-When you first switch on your laptop, it works fine as the operating system reads the hardware, but after some time, lets say 10 min, the wifi card drops and the operation system can not acknowledge the card.
+Mostly it is a WiFi hardware issue.
+When you first switch on your laptop, it works fine as the operating system reads the hardware, but after some time, let us say 10 min, the wifi card drops, and the operating system can not acknowledge the card.
 This happens because the WiFi card actually shuts off automatically after some time.
 If you are using any of the Linux distribution and you are facing this issue then the driver may cause this issue HP support.

-If you are using any of the version of windows operation system, then there might be chance that you wireless driver file has been corrupted.
+If you are using any of the versions of the windows operation system, then there might be a chance that your wireless driver file has been corrupted.
 You can go to ‘device manager’ and uninstall the network adapter.
 Now, click on Scan for hardware changes.
 This will automatically install the required drivers for your wireless connection.
 Now, you need to make sure that the problem has been fixed.
 It the issue still persists, then reboot your system and open this with safe mode in networking.
-Next, you will need to verify that the Adapter is connected properly or not, HP Pavilion Laptop Support Number +1800-608-2315.
+Next, you will need to verify that the Adapter is connected properly or not, HP Pavilion Laptop Support.

-If the wireless card has been damaged or if the problem is in internal WiFi adapter, in both the cases you can contact with HP support centre.
-They will definable solve this issue by either replacing your adapter or by replacing you card.
-If you are able to diagnose that the problem is with driver, then you should uninstall the old driver and install the new driver.
+If the wireless card has been damaged or if the problem is in an internal WiFi adapter, in both cases, you can contact HP support center.
+They will definably solve this issue by either replacing your adapter or by replacing your card.
+If you are able to diagnose that the problem is with the driver, then you should uninstall the old driver and install the new driver.
 You can take help from the CD also if you want to.
-After reinstalling the driver, just reboot your system and try to find out is the issue is solved or the issue still persists.
-If the issue is still there, contact the HP support centre.
+After reinstalling the driver, just reboot your system and try to find out if the issue is solved or the issue still persists.
+If the issue is still there, contact the HP support center.